k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 }
 ~~~

-Example 2: When searching for any node types with *PII = true* and *Classification = EMAIL* properties, the request body is:
+Example 2: When searching for node types with *PII = true* and *Classification = EMAIL* properties, the request body is as follows:

 ~~~json
 {